hcote/highlighter-chrome-extension/README.md

   - "Download the jQuery library from jQuery.com".
   - If you highlight the second "jQuery", the stored value will be of the first instance.
   - This is because the indexOf value that I store returns after the first match
-2. Save highlights spanning inline elements
+2. SOLVED: Save highlights spanning inline elements

   - <p>The <a href="...">getter function</a> created by the <code>public</code> keyword is a bit more complex in this case.</p>
   - Only the text before the first inline element (< a >) will be saved.
+3. cannot highlight across block elements (if you drag highlight from an h2 into a p tag only the h2 will register)

-3. Allow users to choose the highlight color
+3. IN PROGRESS: Allow users to choose the highlight color
   - Currently hard-coded

 4. Have the number of highlights & actual highlights for a page show up in the extension popup.html
-5. If you highlight before a tag it removes a tag on refresh
+5. SOLVED: If you highlight before a tag it removes a tag on refresh

 <!-- ## Solved Problems -->